lzinga/us-gov-open-data-mcp/README.md

 Built with [FastMCP](https://github.com/punkpeye/fastmcp).
 Disk-cached, rate-limited, retries with backoff.

+I did collapse all older commits into a single commit hence the large initial commit.
+This was to consolidate as well as get rid of many old files that were no longer relevant to the project when I made it public.

 ## Data Sources

 | API | What it covers | Auth |